LEARN JAPANESE WITH PIMSLEUR

 Himeji [姫路] - The famous castle

-A large industrial city located in Kansai that is known for its famous Himeji Castle, widely considered the finest castle in Japan.
-A grand original castle of 83 buildings that has quite an interesting history.
+A large industrial city located in Kansai that is known for its famous Himeji Castle, widely regarded as the best castle in Japan.
+A large original castle with 83 buildings that has a quite interesting history.

 As with any good castle, it is surrounded by myths and ghost stories.
 The city has about 400,000 inhabitants and is close to the region of Kobe and Osaka.